 - you are an approved foster carer/kinship carer

 - you have an adult son or daughter who is a member of the armed forces, and who continues to live at home with you when not deployed on operations

-If you meet any of the above criteria, please complete and return the Under occupancy additional bedroom application form.
+If you meet any of the above criteria, please contact us using the contact details shown.